miekg/debian/README.md

 * too old (coredns)
 * not packaged at all (k3s)

-This repo automatically packages: prometheus, k3s and coredns, either from a master branch or a GitHUB release.
+This repo automatically packages: prometheus, k3s and coredns, either from a master branch/commit or a GitHub release.